Common Name: Cockroach – American cockroach

 Origin: Possibly from northern Africa or Asia, but found worldwide for many centuries now.
 It occurs throughout the United States as a common indoor and outdoor cockroach, and in some areas may be more common than the German roach.

 Biology: This species is common outdoors in landscape plantings, in sewers or storm drain systems, and in lower areas of buildings where moisture may be greater.
-It may inhabit storm drains in huge numbers, emerging though man-hole covers at night to invade buildings.
-They will feed on most carbohydrate or protein based materials, including human hair or finger and toenails.
+It may inhabit storm drains in huge numbers, emerging through man-hole covers at night to invade buildings.
+They will feed on most carbohydrate or protein-based materials, including human hair or finger and toenails.
 Each female produces around 10 egg capsules, carrying the capsule for a day or two and then carefully placing it in a protected location.
 Each egg capsule has an average of 15 eggs in it and these hatch in about 45 days.
-Development to the adult stage averages about 450 days, but may take well over 2 years in colder climates.
-Adults live an average of around 1 year, but potentially can live almost 3 years.
+Development to the adult stage averages about 450 days but may take well over 2 years in colder climates.
+Adults live an average of around 1 year but potentially can live almost 3 years.